Qualified doctors Certified medications Online consultation with aftercare

 Oestrogen stimulates the production of collagen, the most abundant protein in the body.
 Collagen constitutes 10 percent of muscle tissue.
 It helps keep your muscles strong and elastic and promotes muscle growth after physical exertion.
 By the way, collagen is not only an important building block for your muscles, but it also helps your cartilage, skin, ligaments and tendons to remain supple, strong and healthy.

-As your oestrogen levels drop when you go through menopause, your collagen production decreases along with it.
+When your oestrogen levels drop as a result of menopause, your collagen production decreases along with it.
 Over time you will notice that you feel stiff, your movements are less fluid, and it takes much more effort to get up in the morning.

 Stress can be a contributing factor as well.
-Shifting hormones make you more sensitive to stress around menopause.
+During menopause, shifting hormones make you more sensitive to stress.
 In addition, other factors, such as a demanding job, family life, an active social life and caring for elderly parents, can add to the stress that you may already be feeling.
 Too much stress can manifest itself physically.

 What can you do?

-The best defence against stress is relaxation.
+• The best defence against stress is relaxation.
 This also applies to your muscles.
 Are you getting enough sleep?
 Do you try to find moments to relax during the day?
-Your body needs this at this stage of your life.
+Your body needs this at this stage of life.
 Progressive muscle relaxation techniques can also help to release muscle tension and calm your nerves.
 Search YouTube for exercises you find enjoyable.
-Here are some other things to consider:

 • Keep moving.
 Although you may not be able to move as smoothly as you used to, staying active will help you stay healthier and prevent aches and stiffness in the long term.
 Opt for low-impact sports such as yoga, walking or swimming, and try to find moments during the day to be active.
 Go for a walk with a friend instead of staying in and drinking coffee, walk an extra mile around the block, take the stairs instead of the elevator, walk or cycle to the supermarket, park your car a little further away.
 These small things can make a big difference.